-- The New Testament indicates that Jesus’ body was prepared for burial according to “the custom of the Jews” (John 19:40).
+The New Testament indicates that Jesus’ body was prepared for burial according to “the custom of the Jews” (John 19:40).
 This would involve washing the corpse.
 One recalls how the body of Dorcus was washed in preparation for her burial (Acts 9:37).
-F.F.
-Bruce observed that this was “in accordance with the Jewish custom of purification of the dead.”
-He cites the Mishnah, Shabbat 23.5 (The Book of the Acts — Revised, Grand Rapids: Eerdmans, 1988, p.
-199).

 According to an article in the prestigious British science journal, Nature, the cloth was subjected to radiocarbon dating tests some twenty years ago.
 Experts at Oxford University (Research Laboratory for Archaeology and History of Art) in England, and in the Departments of Geosciences and Physics at the University of Arizona, Tucson, tested the cloth for its age.
 Their jointly issued conclusion was:

-bq.
 “Very small samples from the Shroud of Turin have been dated by accelerator mass spectrometry in laboratories at Arizona, Oxford and Zurich.
 As controls, three samples whose ages had been determined independently were also dated.
-The results provide conclusive evidence that the linen of the Shroud of Turin is mediaeval” (Nature, February 16, 1989, 337, pp. 611-615).
+The results provide conclusive evidence that the linen of the Shroud of Turin is mediaeval” (Nature, 611-615).

-This infofrmation would date the “Shroud” somewhere between A.D.
-1260-1390 — more than a thousand years after the time of the Lord.
+This information would date the Shroud of Turin somewhere between A.D.
+1260-1390—more than a thousand years after the time of the Lord.
 Even Roman Catholic scholars are divided over the authenticity of this piece of cloth.

-While debates doubtless will continue over the dating of the cloth, and such matters as whether the stains on the material are paint or blood, or both, the fact is, there appears to be no credible way to harmonize the biblical evidence regarding Jesus’ burial with the image on the Turin “Shroud.”
+While debates doubtless will continue over the dating of the cloth, and such matters as whether the stains on the material are paint or blood, or both, the fact is there appears to be no credible way to harmonize the biblical evidence regarding Jesus’ burial with the image on the Shroud of Turin.

 About the Author